Wapping, Tower Hamlets

 London Dock was constructed at Wapping between 1800 and 1815 (opening in 1805) and specialised in rice, tobacco, wine, wool and brandy.

 Daniel Asher Alexander designed two terraces of dock officials’ houses either side of the entrance to the dock at Wapping Pierhead, built in 1811–13.
-One of these is shown in the photo on the right, with a lawn now covering the former dock entrance.
+One of these is shown in the photo above, with a lawn now covering the former dock entrance.
 The vicinity inevitably became overcrowded and was allowed to deteriorate until the London County Council implemented a comprehensive slum clearance scheme in 1926.

 The dock closed in the late 1960s, and its basins were mostly filled in, although some stretches of decorative waterway have been retained.